robertvanmolken/katacoda-scenarios/helidon-intro/01-intro-helidon.md

 * **Helidon MP**: a more declarative model that supports the MicroProfile family of APIs.
 This will be familiar to Java EE developers.

+To continue to the next step please wait till the installation of the prerequisites is finished.